jhburns/3GCI/Documentation/Blog.md

     slug = "passwords"
     weight = 6
     image = "cat.jpg"
+    active = false
     +++
 ```
 Now the blog should be available at http://localhost:1313/blog/name/ or on the site at the same reference.

+### Active
+The active tag option should only be true for one blog, which will also be the first blog presented by the slideshow.
+If there is not exactly one active blog, the slideshow will misbehave.
+False by default so does not need to be included.

 ## Content